codeflorist/quakespasm/README.md

 - Dissolution of Eternity
   - When using the Lava Nailgun, no targeting dot/laser sight are drawn, but the weapon still fires where you would expect it to.
 - Arcane Dimensions
-  - When launching AD will not display anything in VR.
+  - When launching AD it will not display anything in VR.
 Press the __Enter__ key twice in order to get in game and play in VR.

 ### Cvars